Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Language.
 With two other nearby towns al-Sarkha (Bakhah) and Jubb’adin, Maaloula is the only place where a Western Aramaic language is still spoken, which it has been able to retain amidst the rise of Arabic due to its distance from other major cities and its isolating geological features.
 However, modern roads and transportation, as well as accessibility to Arabic-language television and print media – and for some time until recently, also state policy – have eroded that linguistic heritage.

-As the last remaining area where Western Neo-Aramaic is still spoken, the three villages represent an important source for anthropological linguistic studies regarding first century Western Aramaic.
+As the last remaining area where Western Neo-Aramaic is still spoken, the three villages represent an important source for anthropological linguistic studies regarding first-century Western Aramaic.
 According to scholarly consensus, the language of Jesus was also a Western Aramaic dialect; more specifically the Galilean variety of Jewish Palestinian Aramaic.

 Despite frequent misstatements in the media, however, the Neo-Aramaic spoken in Maaloula, Bakhah and Jubb’adin is no longer identical to the dialect which Jesus of Nazareth spoke.
-Firstly it evolved from a separate Western Aramaic dialect than the Galilean dialect of Jesus, and secondly, as a part of natural language evolution it has undergone significant changes since the first century AD (~2,000 years ago) in a similar way that Old English (~1,000 years ago) and even Middle English (~500 years ago) may be unintelligible to Modern English speakers.
+Firstly it evolved from a separate Western Aramaic dialect from the Galilean dialect of Jesus, and secondly, as a part of natural language evolution, it has undergone significant changes since the first century AD (~2,000 years ago) in a similar way that Old English (~1,000 years ago) and even Middle English (~500 years ago) may be unintelligible to Modern English speakers.

 War in Syria.
-Maaloula became the scene of battle between Al-Qaeda linked jihadist Al-Nusra Front and the Syrian Army in September 2013.
+Maaloula became the scene of battle between Al-Qaeda-linked jihadist Al-Nusra Front and the Syrian Army in September 2013.
 Syrian rebels took over the town on October 21.
 Around 13 people were killed, with many more wounded.
 On October 28, government forces recaptured the town.

-Maaloula was taken over by al-Nusra Front again on December 3, 2013.
+Maaloula was taken over by the al-Nusra Front again on December 3, 2013.
 The Front took 12 orthodox nuns as hostages.
 The nuns were moved between different locations and ended up in Yabroud where they stayed for three months.
 Then, officials from Qatar and Lebanon negotiated a deal for their release.
 Those negotiations produced an agreement on a prisoner exchange under which around 150 Syrian women detained by the government were also freed.
 After the nuns were freed on the 9th of March 2014, they stated that they were treated well by their captors.

 On 14 April 2014, with the help of Hezbollah and SSNP, the Syrian Army once more took control of Maaloula.
 This government success was part of a string of other successes in the strategic Qalamoun region, including the seizure of the former rebel bastion of Yabroud in the previous month.